 Hotel Ads has five levels of organization: customer, accounts, subaccounts, hotel groups, and hotels.

 A customer contains one or more accounts.
 A customer has a customer ID, which is associated with your business name and your address.
 At the customer level, at least one person is designated as the Super admin.
 Super admins have administrative access to all accounts.

 Accounts contain one or more campaigns and include information about currency, time zone, whether you want to pay in advance (prepay) or pay later (postpay), your form of payment (primary payment method), and the people who have access to each account (users).

 Subaccounts contain one or more hotel groups and specifies your daily budget, default bid and bid multipliers, and a maximum bid cap for all of your hotels.

 Hotel groups are optional and belong within a single subaccount, containing one or more hotels.
 Once you’ve onboarded to Hotel Ads, all of your hotels will belong to the “Ungrouped” hotel group.
 A hotel group can either override its subaccount’s bid or bid multipliers or inherit them.

 Hotels are at the lowest level where bids and bid multipliers can be set.
 Hotels can inherit bids and multipliers from a hotel group or directly from the subaccount.
 You can also specify bids and multipliers at the hotel level, which will override the hotel group or subaccount level settings.

 You need to work with your account manager to import your hotel and points of sale data to start using Hotel Ads.
-For details on Hotel Ads onboarding, check out this Bing Ads API article.
+For details on Hotel Ads onboarding, check out this Hotel Ads API article.

 What bid amount should I use to start out?